parijaat007/datasciencecoursera/Getting and Cleaning Data Course Project/CodeBook.md

 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject

-FinalData (180 rows, 88 columns) is created by sumarizing TidyData taking the means of each variable for each activity and each subject, after groupped by subject and activity.
+Final (180 rows, 88 columns) is created by sumarizing Tidy taking the means of each variable for each activity and each subject, after groupped by subject and activity.

-Export FinalData into FinalData.txt file.
+Export Final into FinalData.txt file.

 Below are all the commands in order